SEAL-UCLA/Ref-Finder/README.md

 Step 3: Parse the XML output from Ref-Finder.

+## Extend Ref-Finder

+You may want to start exploring from lsclipse/RefactoringQuery.java.
+Please check docs folder for syntax guide, etc.

+## Dataset for ICSM'10

+Please check inspect_dataset.

 ## Ref-Distiller
 A extension of Ref-Finder that we are actively working on.